 The iPad mini 4 came out in September 2015, and Apple has tended to update that line on a yearly basis; but Apple's September and October 2016 press events came and went with no word about the next iPad mini.
 Then again, if the 18-month gap between the launches of the iPad Air 2 and 9.7-inch iPad Pro has anything to teach us, it's possible that Apple will update its tablets less frequently from now on.

-With no iPad mini announced in March 2017 alongside the 9.7-inch iPad, there will be a longer wait to see if the line is updated.
+With no iPad mini announced in March 2017 alongside the 9.7-inch iPad and still no word at the iPad Pro update in June 2017, there will be a longer wait to see if the line is updated.

 For the time being, then, don't worry about the iPad mini 5 coming out and making your brand-new device obsolete.
 If you need an iPad mini now, go for it.

-Take a look at our round-up of the iPad mini 5 (or iPad Pro 7.9in) release date rumours to find out more.
+Take a look at our round-up of the iPad mini 5 release date rumours to find out more.

 Which mid-size iPad should you buy?

-What are the differences between the iPad and the iPad Pro 9.7in?
+What are the differences between the 9.7-inch iPad and the 10.5-inch iPad Pro?

-First, let's sum up the main differences between the iPad and 9.7-inch iPad Pro.
+First, let's sum up the main differences between the 9.7-inch iPad and 10.5-inch iPad Pro.
 Take a deep breath, because there are lots.

-The Pro 9.7 has a processor that's one half-generation more advanced than the iPad: the A9X to its A9.
-And this resulted in clear speed advantages in our lab tests, even though you won't see much real real-world difference until app developers release software that's designed to harness the latest Apple hardware.
+The Pro 10.5 has a processor that's approximately one and a half generations more advanced than the iPad: the A10X Fusion to its A9.
+We haven't tested the former in our lab just yet, but it's a good deal faster on paper - mind you, you won't see much real real-world difference until app developers release software that's designed to harness the latest Apple hardware.

-The iPad's audio output is thin in comparison - we would always previously have recommended buying separate wireless speakers if you want to use your iPad as a sound-based device, but the Pro 9.7's enhancements make this largely unnecessary.
+The iPad's audio output is thin in comparison - we would always previously have recommended buying separate wireless speakers if you want to use your iPad as a sound-based device, but the Pro's enhancements make this largely unnecessary.

 But what do these differences mean in terms of your day-to-day experience?